Lydia Edwards: Boston City Council (2017–2022)

 In 2019, in the aftermath of Super Happy Fun America's 2019 "Straight Pride Parade" and unrest that occurred related to it, Edwards offered her own praise of the city's police force, calling its officers "amazing superheroes".
-However, she objected to holding a vote on an resolution introduced by Councilor Althea Garrison (a Donald Trump-aligned conservative) that would offer "unwavering support for the Boston Police Department and the Boston Police Patrolmen's Association in their work" and would "unequivocally condemn any and all violence and disrespect" towards officers.
+However, she objected to holding a vote on a resolution introduced by Councilor Althea Garrison (a Donald Trump-aligned conservative) that would offer "unwavering support for the Boston Police Department and the Boston Police Patrolmen's Association in their work" and would "unequivocally condemn any and all violence and disrespect" towards officers.
 Edwards argued that Garrison's proposed resolution appeared intended not to support officers, but rather to "intended to support a political agenda".

 In 2021, Edwards led the effort to amend the Boston City Charter provision relating to city budgets.
 An ordinance for the city to hold a binding referendum on amending the city charter during its November 2021 municipal elections was passed by the city council.
 The amendment's changes included giving the City Council the power to line-item veto some of the items in a budget put forth by the mayor, amend a mayor's proposed budget both in whole and in part, and the ability to override a mayoral veto of a budget by a two-thirds vote.
 These changes provide the City Council with more powering the creation of a budget.
 Another change in the amendment was creating an Office of Participatory Budgeting, giving the city's residents more power in the creation of city budgets.
 In June 2021, Acting Mayor Kim Janey signed the ordinance.
 Weeks later, State Attorney General Maura Healey cleared the referendum for inclusion on the ballot.
 The referendum saw the amendment approved by voters, thereby amending the city charter.